wilfavarin/aspire/README.md

 ### User Stories

+* As a new user, I want clear information about the site's purpose.<br />
+The home page includes a welcome message clearly explaining the site's purpose.

+* As a new joiner I want more information about company values and protocols.<br />
+The Onboarding training section was developed to provide a more in-depth insight of company values and protocols.

+* I want to easily search for a course or seminar.<br />
+The home page has a search bar functionality.

+* I want to quick identify what skills a course relates to.<br />
+When on a specific course page, the skills related to that course will be displayed on the learning objectives section.

+* I want to view all courses related to my department.<br />
+There is a section on the website dedicated to functional & technical training.

+* I want to create a personal development plan. <br />
+The Personal Development page was created to enable individuals to plan their development goals and plan on how to achieve them.

 * I want to be able to report an issue on the website / contact the L&D team / give general feedback.<br />
 There is a support section in the navbar enabling users to fill out  and submit a support form request.

 * I want to be able to navigate easily around the site.<br />
 The navbar has clearly labelled links to all pages on the site, grouped in dropdown menus where appropriate.
-There are also buttons and text links throughout the site linking users to pages directly related to the page they are on.
+There is also buttons throughout the site linking users to pages directly related to the page they are on.

-* As a new user, I want clear information about the site's purpose.<br />
-The home page includes a welcome message clearly explaining the site's purpose.

-* As a new joiner I want more information about company values and protocols.<br />
-The Onboarding training section was developed to provide a more in-depth insight of company values and protocols.

 ## Deployment